-We make equally spaced $n_{i_l}$-cuts in $\alpha_{i_l}$ where $n_{i_l}=i(\beta,\alpha_{i_l})$ ($l=1,2,3$).
+We make equally spaced $n_{i_l}$ cuts in $\alpha_{i_l}$ where $n_{i_l}=i(\beta,\alpha_{i_l})$ ($l=1,2,3$).
 Let $C^j_{i_l}$ be a component of $N^j_t\setminus \Sigma_t$ which contains $\alpha_{i_l}$ in the boundary.
 Let $C^{0,j}_{i_l}$ be a subannulus of $C^j_{i_l}$ with height $(2K_{\gamma(t)})^{-1/2}$ and $\alpha_{i_l}\subset C^{0,j}_{i_l}$.
 We cut $C^{0,j}_{i_l}$ along the vertical slits with endpoints in the $n_{i_l}$-cuts in $\alpha_{i_l}$ and get a family of Euclidean rectangles.
 Since the circumference and the height of $C^{0,j}_{i_l}$ are of order $(K_{\gamma(t)})^{-1/2}$, the moduli of such Euclidean rectangles are uniformly bounded above and below.

+The following lemma asserts that the contribution of the ties is small for the extremal length of the model annulus which will be constructed in \eqref{eq:annulus_model} later.

-\begin{claim}[See Figure \ref{fig:ties}] There is a family $\{B^j_s\}_s$ of (singular) quadrilaterals such that \begin{itemize} \item[(1)] $B^j_s\cap C^{0,j}_{i_l}$ is a rectangle above for all $s$ and $l$, \item[(2)] the arc system given by correcting cores of $B^j_s$'s is homotopic to $\beta\cap N^j_t$, where the \emph{core} of $B^j_s$ is a path in $B_s$ connecting between facing arcs in $B^j_s\cap \partial N^j_t$ and \item[(3)] the extremal length of family of paths in $B^j_s$ homotopic to the core is uniformly bounded above. \end{itemize} \end{claim}
+\begin{lemma}[See Figure \ref{fig:ties}] There is a family $\{B^j_s\}_s$ of (singular) quadrilaterals such that \begin{itemize} \item[(1)] $B^j_s\cap C^{0,j}_{i_l}$ is a rectangle above for all $s$ and $l$, \item[(2)] the arc system given by correcting cores of $B^j_s$'s is homotopic to $\beta\cap N^j_t$, where the \emph{core} of $B^j_s$ is a path in $B_s$ connecting facing arcs in $B^j_s\cap \partial N^j_t$ and \item[(3)] the extremal length of the family of paths in $B^j_s$ homotopic to the core is uniformly bounded above. \end{itemize} \end{lemma}